 - Use a curler that is slightly smaller than the curl that you actually want to achieve.
 Using a smaller curler allows you to have room for the curl to drop without compromising your style.

 - Once you remove the curler from each section, secure the curl using a pin curl clip so that the hair has a chance to cool off in its curled state.
 Pin curl the hair as you go, instead of waiting until you’ve curled the entire head of hair, as pin curling works best when the hair is still warm.

 - Once the hair is cool, spray with a working spray like Amika Touchable Hairspray.

 - For hair that is super resilient to heat styling, slightly backcomb the underside of each curl to prevent it from dropping.
 Following these steps will result in a defined, long-lasting curls.

-My go to size iron is a 1 1/4″ barrel.
+- My go-to size iron is a 1 1/4-inch barrel.
 I turn my iron’s heat all the way up (430 degrees.)
-If you feel like this is too hot because you’re moving slower, go down to 330
+If you feel like this is too hot because you’re moving slower, go down to 330.

 - Section the hair to separate the back of your head and the front of the head.